The David Livingstone Safari Lodge overlooks the 'Siloka' island in the Zambezi River.

 Dining locations: Indoor Dining

-Attitude towards children: Children are welcome.
+Attitude towards children: Children of all ages are welcome.

 Power supply: Mains Electricity